electronicfieldguide/efg2/ReadMe.txt

 	  	ii)Edit the efg.client.folder.name value if you wish to change the name of the folder that will be holding the importer application files.(The default is efg2Client).
+	  	iii) edit the value of efg.web.user.password to the password that will be used by the 'efg' user.Templates cannot be configured until this is done.
+The default password is 'efg'.

 	  	Then run ant with the "buildclient" target. ant buildclient